TheLegendofPiratesOnline/discord-bot/README.md

 The following outlines how to configure `settings.json`:

 1. Add your Discord Bot API token to the `appToken` field in `settings.json`.
 2. Select the language the bot should use.
-To choose a language, enter the language abbreviation in the `language` field of `settings.json`.
+To choose a language, enter the language abbreviation in the `language` field.
 Currently, the officially supported languages are:
     - English (`en-us`)
     - Portuguese (Portugal) (`pt-pt`)

     If you prefer the bot to output in a different language, it has a built-in auto-translate feature.
 Just enter the full language name into the `language` field, and set `autoTranslate` to `True`.
-3. Set your desired command prefix by modifying the `commandPrefix` field in `settings.json`.
+3. Set your desired command prefix by modifying the `commandPrefix` field.
 4. If you want others to be able to add the bot to their Discord servers, set the installation link in the `link` field, and set `showLink` to `True`.
    The link will be shown in the bot's `!about` command.
+5. Set your desired maximum number of releases and news articles to be shown in the `maxReleaseNotes` and `maxNewsAricles` fields in `settings.json`.

 ## Starting the Bot
 The following outlines how to start the bot: